New Media & Art in Education

 Petach Tikva Museum of Art is one of the leading art museums in Israel with international recognition.
 The museum’s manager and chief curator Drorit Gur Arie and her staff are big believers in art education for the young.
 Therefore, last year we initiated the first New Media & Art in Education project.

-The program’s aim was to integrate journalism with artistic criticism and to create a true collaboration between art and education.
-The students had the opportunity to get to know their community better, to express their creative minds and to get exposed to the world of video art.
+The program’s aim was to integrate journalism with art criticism and to create a true collaboration between art and education.
+The students had the opportunity to get to know their community better, to express their creative minds, and to get exposed to the world of video art.

 Arik Bornstein, AMAL’s program manager said, “When it comes to education I believe in doing things differently and challenging the young students.
 We chose art because art has an intellectual impact and it helps to stimulate innovative and creative thinking.
 Bringing artistic philosophy to the journalism world is something that will benefit the students in the future.”